-Performance-Based Phantom Stock Unit Grants
+Performance-Based Phantom Stock Unit and Restricted Stock Grants

-From time to time, the Committee has awarded certain officers and key employees performance-based and time-based phantom stock units (the "Phantom Units").
+From time to time, the Committee has awarded certain officers and key employees performance-based and time-based shares of restricted Common Stock ("Restricted Shares") and phantom stock units ("Phantom Units").
 Each Phantom Unit represents a contractual right in respect of one share of the Company's Common Stock.